architek/yggscr/README.md

 Ask the bot for help ;-)

 ### As standalone web server
-This server allows searching, downloading torrent file, sending to rtorrent or transmission client and authenticated RSS.
+This server allows searching, downloading torrent file, sending to rtorrent,transmission or deluge client and authenticated RSS.

 Fill in your settings in defaults.cfg (at least Hostname, Port to listen to)